 “Ultimately most kids will recognize that there’s something not great about their reality and I will try to get them to realize that I can be someone who can help with this,” she says.
 The most important thing is to make sure they get treatment.

-If you observe a child who is exhibiting warning signs of a mental illness seek help, consult your healthcare provider or mental health professional.
+If you observe a child who seems depressed and is exhibiting warning signs of mental illness seek help, consult your healthcare provider or mental health professional.
 In crisis or life-threatening situations, call 911, contact the National Suicide Prevention Lifeline (1-800-273-8255), or go to your nearest hospital emergency room.

 Natasha Bright is a contributing writer for UMiami Health News.
 Her writing has also been featured on the Huffington Post and Scary Mommy websites.